An adaptation of the Future Card Buddyfight card game.

 Future Card Buddyfight takes place in a more futuristic version of today.
 The card game connects to a parallel universe through special cards (Buddy Rare Cards) that act as portals.
 They bring monsters to Earth in order for them to become buddies with humans.
 Through friendship and courage, they take on and fight challenges, known as Buddyfights, where people of all ages have friendly non-hurtful competitions.
 The main character, Gaou Mikado has just started Buddyfighting.
 As the story progresses, Buddyfights are seeming to become a little too real...

 Future Card Buddyfight is a brilliant TCG anime, that never takes itself too serious.
-It would be in my favorite animes list, but we are only allowed to have five.
 I find this show a lovable mesh of Pokemon meets Cardfight!!
 Vanguard.

 In contrast to other card-based animes, the characters can actually "fight" in the battles instead of only shouting commands.
 The characters keep one partner only (exception: Gao), so no time-consuming episodes of them trying to fill their fighting rosters.